-If the side-discharge chute is on the machine, remove it; refer to Removing the Side-discharge Chute (page 11) before bagging the clippings.
-If the bag-on-demand lever is in the recycling position, move it to the bagging position; refer to Operating the Bag-on-Demand Lever (page 10).
+If the side-discharge chute is on the machine, remove it; refer to Removing the Side-Discharge Chute (page 11) before bagging the clippings.

 The blade is sharp; contacting the blade can result in serious personal injury.

 Stop the engine and wait for all moving parts to stop before leaving the operating position.